oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ## 1.2 Terminology
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [[RFC2119](#rfc2119)] and [[RFC8174](#rfc8174)] when, and only when, they appear in all capitals, as shown here.

-The keyword "iff" is interpreted to mean "if and only if".
-A requirement "X MUST be considered valid iff Y" means that an implementation does not conform unless it evaluates every otherwise valid instance of X for which Y is true as valid, and every instance of X for which Y is false as invalid.

 ## 1.3 Normative References
 ###### [ES9]
 ECMA International, *"ECMAScript 2018 Language Specification"*, ECMA-262 9th Edition, June 2018, https://www.ecma-international.org/ecma-262.